RP6502-VGA

 • 1 - Enable

-When bit 0x80 is set, the 0x70 bits indicate the command type, and the 0x0F bits are a scalar for the command.
+When bit 0x80 is set, the 0x70 bits give the command type and the 0x0F bits give a scalar for that command.

 0x90 OP_ACK - Some XREG locations are triggers for remote calls which may fail or take time to complete.
 This acknowledges a successful completion.